 The data gathered through such research furthers the NJSEA’s ongoing commitment to exploring ways to improve and protect vital natural resources in the region.

-Current Natural Resources work includes a joint study with the Meadowlands Environmental Research Institute (MERI) examining changes in the diversity and density of benthic invertebrates –crustaceans, snails, worms, clams and other small creatures that inhabit the bottom of wetlands and waterways and provide food for fish as well as birds.
+Current Natural Resources work includes a joint study with the Meadowlands Research and Restoration Institute (MRRI) examining changes in the diversity and density of benthic invertebrates –crustaceans, snails, worms, clams and other small creatures that inhabit the bottom of wetlands and waterways and provide food for fish as well as birds.
 The project, “Benthic Biodiversity and Benthic Pollutant Loads in Emergent Marshes of the NJ Meadowlands,” is funded by the U.S. Environmental Protection Agency and began in 2015.
 Samples collected are currently being compared to specimens gathered at the same locations during previous studies between 1999 and 2002.
 This study will equip the NJSEA with new knowledge about the ecological health of the Hackensack River system, its surrounding marshlands and the associated food web.

 Another component of the research is to determine the concentration of contaminants in the sediments at wetland sites in the District, and the concentrations of contaminants in the benthic invertebrates living in those marshes.
 Data collected will provide information on the extent to which contaminants enter the ecological food web.